• Skip to main content

 I still remember the first time I visited the Tre Cime.
 At that moment, I was convinced it was the most beautiful place I had ever been to.
 One thing`s for sure: you need to see the Drei Zinnen at least once in your life.

-Despite the changes and free raises in 2025, visiting the Tre Cime di Lavaredo is worth it.
+Despite the changes and the high fees, visiting the Tre Cime di Lavaredo is worth it.
 I hope my travel guide helped you plan your trip to the Dolomites.

 If you have any questions, please don’t hesitate to reach out.